briamkin/corp/dbt_coding_conventions.md

 - *DO NOT OPTIMIZE FOR A SMALLER NUMBER OF LINES OF CODE.
 NEWLINES ARE CHEAP, BRAIN TIME IS EXPENSIVE*

 ### Example SQL
-Note that while this demonstrates good SQL style, it does not represent good modeling, since the `final` CTE both aggregates and joins!
 ```sql
 with my_data as (